yangxr1995/nvim-magic/README.md

 This is a fork from the original repo.
 It seemed to have stopped development.
-So I maintain this now.
+So it is maintained here now.

 Things I have added: